 Yoga also provides a way of harnessing wind power by moving prana into, throughout, and out of the body.
 The ancient yogis observed specific ways prana could be regulated and controlled in the body.
 This form of pranayama (breath control) is called the vayus or “winds.”
 Five main vayus have been identified as: Prana vayu, Vyana vayu, Udana vayu, Samana vayu, and Apana vayu.
 These winds are not only physical forces moving within the body; they also affect mental and emotional energies.

 The vayu practice underscores the fact that yoga is not just an exercise regimen.
 The poses (asanas) are in the service of a philosophy, a worldview, that sees the body as the microcosm of the universe.
 David Gordon White, in The Alchemical Body: Siddha Traditions of Medieval India (Chicago: University of Chicago Press, 1996), addresses yoga as ultimately grounded in a body of metaphysical assumptions that date back to the classical Upanishads.

 The Satapatha Brahmana 184.108.40.206 declares: “This [ritual act] done now is that which the gods did then [in the beginning]”.

-Robert Fludd’s illustration of the human as the microcosm within the universal macrocosm, using a variant of Leonardo da Vinci’s famous Vitruvian Man.
+Robert Fludd’s illustration of the human as the microcosm within the universal macrocosm uses a variant of Leonardo da Vinci’s famous Vitruvian Man.
 (See Frank Answers About the Meaning(s) of the Body.)
 Fludd states that “Man is a whole world of its own, called microcosm for it displays a miniature pattern of all the parts of the universe.”

 The Five Vayus